errbotio/errbot/docs/user_guide/plugin_development/basics.rst

     If you're wondering why you have to specify it when it should be the same as the class name anyway, this has to do with technical limitations that we won't go into here.

-While the items from the `[Core]` section tell Errbot where to find the code, the `[Python]` section tells Errbot which versions of Python your plugin is compatible with.
-As you are probably aware, Errbot runs on both 2.7 and 3.\ *x* versions of Python, but maintaining compatibilty to both can take some time and effort however.
-Effort you might not want to put into your own plugins.

-The `Version` key allows you to specify which versions of Python your plugin works on.
-Supported values are `2` for Python 2, `3` for Python 3 and `2+` for both Python 2 and 3.

 The `[Documentation]` section will be explained in more detail further on in this guide, but you should make sure to at least have